Introduction to Thick Lines in AutoCAD

 15. Double Dash Triple-Dot

 With the line command, you can draw a simple line from one point to another.
-When you pick the first point and move the cross-hairs to the location of the second point you will see a rubber band line which shows you where the line will be drawn when the second point is picked.
+When you pick the first point and move the cross-hairs to the second point location, you will see a rubber band line that shows you where the line will be drawn when the second point is picked.
 Line objects have two ends( the first point and the last point).
-You can continue picking points and AutoCAD will draw a straight line between each picked point and the previous point.
+You can continue picking points, and AutoCAD will draw a straight line between each picked point and the previous point.
 Each line segment drawn is a separate object and can be moved or erased as required.
 To end this command, just hit the enter key on the keyboard.

 You can also draw lines by entering the coordinates of their endpoints at the command prompt rather than picking their position from the screen.
 This enables us to draw lines that are off-screen.
 You can also draw lines using something called direct distance entry.